 By the end of the week, this group will have learned the process of fitting and creating a prosthetic for an amputee within less than an hour.

-By Lezla Gooden
+Article by Lezla Gooden